voxpupuli/puppet-kafka/README.md

   class { 'kafka': }
 ```

-If you want a Kafka broker server that connects to zookeeper listening on port 2181:
+If you want a Kafka broker server that connects to ZooKeeper listening on port 2181:

 ```puppet
   class { 'kafka::broker':